lilamr/catatan/git/status.md

 As you can see, this command allows you to find out what changes have been made and committed and so maintain your bearings on what Git believes it's tracking.

+By this stage your original file, `TheFirstFile.txt`, should have gone through many changes—all of which have been stored in the Git history.
+Make sure you have committed any recent changes.
+Double-check there are no outstanding changes with the status command:

+`git status`

+It should say "nothing to commit, working directory clean." if there are no outstanding changes.
+Take a look at your history to locate the hash of the very first commit you made:

+`git log`

+The command to check out that “Initial Commit” would be the following (but don't do it now):

+`git checkout c178771270d`

+Instead, try this command:

+`git diff c178771270d`

+The diff command is intended to show you the differences between two commits.
+Specifically, it'll show exactly what changed in each and every file.
+Notice the plus (+) and minus (-) symbols.
+They indicate which files and which lines within each file were added and removed, respectively.
+This can be valuable information.
+Git provides the capability to retrieve those individual changes en masse or selectively.
+That's where some of the more complex commands (and the concept of merging) would apply.